-You’ve made the huge step to add to your family, you’ve found plenty of toys and treats, but you’re feeling overwhelmed at the masses of doggy food out there.
+You’ve made the huge step to adding to your family and found plenty of toys and treats, but you’re feeling overwhelmed at the masses of doggy food out there.
 It would be much easier to know where to start if we could take requests from our dogs, but at least for now, it’s up to owners to make the right choices for their furry friends.

 Here are a few tips as to how to find the right food for your dog:

 Knowing how much your dog weighs is crucial so you know how much food to give your dog.

 However, if your dog is overweight or underweight, certain dog food products are available to help in these situations; you can easily find specialist weight gain or weight loss dog food online.
 Maintaining your dog’s weight is vital for their overall health and can leave many problems later on if it is not addressed.